Megan Thee Stallion and Dua Lipa Team for "Sweetest Pie" Single

-Megan Thee Stallion teams up with Dua Lipa, another GRAMMY winner, to create “Sweetest Pie,” a certified Hot Girl anthem for 2022, and the first single off Megan’s next album.
+Last week, Megan Thee Stallion teamed up with Dua Lipa for the first single off Megan’s next album.
 The song features two of music’s most strong women, and it’s the superstars’ first single of 2022, released during Women’s History Month.

 “Sweetest Pie” is a delectable, sultry song that honors women as the prize, whatever that means to them.
 The song is accompanied by a music video, which was directed by Dave Meyers and produced by Freenjoy.